johnalison/WorkingPhilosophy/Happiness.md

 - Dont need a reason to be happy or tranquil.
    > You know what its like to be in that state, just do it.
 If you still need a reason: You're not dead yet, still in the game.

+- We havent evolved to be happy.

+- Wisdom is the realizeation that you can have happiness without reaching any goal or acomplishing some big achievement.

+  > What if what is present right now, on the path of living your life
+    was all there was ?
+Could you be happy?
+Happy on the journey ?
+    Through meditation you can realize that you can.
+You also realize, upon reflection, that this is really all there is.